-&lt;sup>6 Summary of the system - BNP Paribas' whistleblowing procedure.
+Summary of the system - BNP Paribas' whistleblowing procedure.

-Towards its clients (banking and financial activities)
+Towards its clients (financing and investment activities)

-BNP Paribas strives to reduce potential violation of social and environmental rights, including human rights, from its financing and investment activities (see Systematic integration and management of Environmental, Social and Governance risks, in 2022 URD).
+BNP Paribas strives to reduce potential violation of social and environmental rights, including human rights, from its financing and investment activities (see Systematic integration and management of Environmental, Social and Governance risks, in 2023 URD).